moisoni97/google-inapp-billing/README.md

 billingConnector.unsubscribe(this, "sku_id");
 ```

+# Kotlin

+`Kotlin` is interoperable with `Java` and vice versa.
+This library works without any issues in `Kotlin` projects.

+The `sample app` provides an example for `Kotlin` users.

 # Sample App

-Go through the sample app to see a more advanced integration of the library.
+Go through the `sample app` to see a more advanced integration of the library.

-It also shows a `Kotlin` example and how to implement some `useful public methods`.
+It also shows how to implement some `useful public methods`.